srl-labs/learn-srlinux/docs/blog/posts/2024/srlinux-asymmetric-routing.md

     }
 ```

 ///

+/// note
+If needed, route distinguishers can be auto-derived as well by simply omitting the `bgp-vpn bgp-instance [instance-number] route-distinguisher` configuration option.
+///

 This completes the configuration walkthrough section of this post.
 Next, we'll cover the control plane and data plane validation.